ihhub/fheroes2/docs/INSTALL.md

 * During the installation process, you will be prompted to download and install the demo version of the original game (you can also do this later by clicking the appropriate shortcut in the Windows Start menu).

-* If you have a legally purchased copy of the original game, you can choose not to install the demo version, but to copy all files belonging to the original game to the fheroes2 installation directory.
+* If you have a legally purchased copy of the original game, you can choose not to install the demo version, but to copy the subdirectories
+  `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) from the original game directory to the fheroes2 installation directory.

 <a name="windows-zip-archive"></a>
 ### Windows ZIP archive